getsentry/sentry-docs/README.md

 :pray: that MDX v2 fixes this.

 MDX has its flaws.
 When rendering components, any text inside of them is treated as raw text (_not_ markdown).
 To work around this you can use the `<markdown>` tag, but it also has its issues.
-Generally speaking, put an empty after the opening tag, and before the closing tag.
+Generally speaking, put an empty line after the opening tag, and before the closing tag.

 ```jsx
 // dont do this as parsing will hit weird breakages